GetStoreConnect/corporate-theme/README.md

 ## Configuration

-- Ensure that your root directory does not contain any `.git` hidden folders or files
-- Compress it to a zip file
+- Download this repository as a zip file
-- Upload it via the theme importer
+- Upload it via the [theme importer](https://help.getstoreconnect.com/documentation/how-to-import-themes.html) in your Salesforce org
-- Now, go to the theme template list and remove the `.liquid` on each template
-- Rename
-  - snippets/products/card/simple_card > snippets/products/simple_card
-  - snippets/products/card/card > snippets/products/card
 - Preview your theme

 ### Recommended Help Articles